 HARRY POTTER AND THE DEATHLY HALLOWS, the seventh and final adventure in the Harry Potter film series, is a much-anticipated motion picture event to be told in two full-length parts.
 Part 1 begins as Harry, Ron and Hermione set out on their perilous mission to track down and destroy the secret to Voldemort's immortality and destruction of the Horcruxes.
 On their own, without the guidance of their professors or the protection of Professor Dumbledore, the three friends must now rely on one another more than ever.
 But there are Dark Forces in their midst that threaten to tear them apart.
 Meanwhile, the wizarding world has become a dangerous place for all enemies of the Dark Lord.
 The long-feared war has begun and Voldemort's Death Eaters seize control of the Ministry of Magic and even Hogwarts, terrorizing and arresting anyone who might oppose them.
 But the one prize they still seek is the one most valuable to Voldemort: Harry Potter.
 The Chosen One has become the hunted one as the Death Eaters search for Harry with orders to bring him to Voldemort alive.
 Harry's only hope is to find the Horcruxes before Voldemort finds him.
 But as he searches for clues, he uncovers an old and almost forgotten tale, the legend of the Deathly Hallows.
 And if the legend turns out to be true, it could give Voldemort the ultimate power he seeks.
 Little does Harry know that his future has already been decided by his past when, on that fateful day, he became 'the Boy Who Lived.'
 No longer just a boy, Harry Potter is drawing ever closer to the task for which he has been preparing since the day he first stepped into Hogwarts: the ultimate battle with Voldemort.
 'Harry Potter and the Deathly Hallows' is directed by David Yates, who also helmed the blockbusters 'Harry Potter and the Order of the Phoenix' and 'Harry Potter and the Half-Blood Prince.'
 David Heyman, the producer of all of the Harry Potter films, produced the film, together with David Barron.
 Screenwriter Steve Kloves adapted the screenplay, based on the book by J.K.
 Rowling.
 Lionel Wigram is the executive producer.
 Heading the cast, Daniel Radcliffe, Rupert Grint and Emma Watson reprise their roles as Harry Potter, Ron Weasley and Hermione Granger.
 Warner Bros.
 Pictures presents a Heyday Films production, 'Harry Potter and the Deathly Hallows', which marks the latest installment in the most successful film franchise of all time.
 'Harry Potter and the Deathly Hallows Part 1' will be released worldwide starting November 19, 2010 and 'Part 2' starting July 15, 2011.

-Harry Potter & Deathly Hallows: Part 1
+More Trailers and Videos for Harry Potter & Deathly Hallows: Part 1

 Grab your floo powder and get to an AMC Theatre, to see all of the Harry Potter films!
 Every Sunday, from 9/2 to 9/23, we’ll be showing two films from the magical series.
 Summon your tickets now!